hypo69/1001-python-ru/en/articles/shop_recognition_model.en.md

 ]
 ```

-## Step 3: Text Tokenization
+## Step 3: Text tokenization

 Before sending data to the OpenAI model, the text needs to be tokenized.
 Tokenization is the process of breaking text into individual words or tokens.
-In Python, you can use libraries such as NLTK, spaCy, or tokenizers from the transformers library.
+In Python, you can use libraries, such as NLTK, spaCy, or tokenizers from the transformers library.

 Example tokenization using NLTK: